Mathilde Bonaparte: Biography

 The terms of the separation announced by the Tribunal in Saint Petersburg forced Anatole to pay annual alimony of 200,000 French francs.
 Anatole vigorously pursued the return of his property, which led Mathilde and her strong circle of literary friends to mount highly personal and unfair counter-attacks using the public media.
 In the end, Anatole's heirs never recovered his property since Mathilde's last will was altered towards the end of her life.

 Princess Mathilde lived in a mansion in Paris, where, as a prominent member of the new aristocracy during and after the Second French Empire, she entertained eminent men of arts and letters at her salon.
 She disliked etiquette, but welcomed her visitors, according to Abel Hermant, with an extreme refinement of snobbery and politeness.
 Théophile Gautier was employed as her librarian in 1868.
 Referring to her uncle, Emperor Napoleon I, she once told Marcel Proust: "If it weren't for him, I'd be selling oranges in the streets of Ajaccio."

 At the fall of the monarchy in 1870, she lived in Belgium for a while, but soon returned to Paris.
 Throughout her time in France, she maintained ties with the Imperial court in Saint Petersburg, her maternal cousins.
 In 1873, following the death of Prince Demidov in 1870, she married the artist and poet Claudius Marcel Popelin (1825–1892).
 She was the only member of the Bonaparte family to stay in France after May 1886, when the French Republic expelled the princes of the former ruling dynasties.
 In 1896, she was invited to a ceremony at Invalides by Félix Faure at a visit of Emperor Nicholas II Russia and his wife Empress Alexandra.

-She died in Paris in 1904, aged 83.
+She died in Paris on 2 January 1904 aged 83.

 In culture

 An aged Princess Mathilde makes a brief appearance in Proust's À l'ombre des jeunes filles en fleurs (In the Shadow of Young Girls In Flower), the second volume of In Search of Lost Time.
 She mentions that if she wants to visit les Invalides, she does not need an invitation: she has her own set of keys.

 Princess Mathilde is referred to several times in Gore Vidal's novel 1876 as being a friend of the fictional narrator, Charles Schermerhorn Schuyler.
+She is also mentioned by the Portuguese romantic realist Eça de Queiroz in his posthumous novel To the Capital.